 For Altered COVID Bunny Boutique Store Hours, please visit our SHOP page.
 Thank you!

 Thank you to all who have submitted a volunteer application to help out at the shelter.
 Currently our volunteer application process is on hold due to COVID-19 and we are not sure when we will resume accepting new volunteers.

 Again, thank you to everyone who wants to help out during this time.
 We appreciate you reaching out!

 Shelter Closed & Bunny Boutique Drive By Pick Up Times

 As a reminder to our patrons, if you would like to adopt a rabbit, please complete the Adoption Form and we will schedule a time for you to come visit.

 If your rabbit needs a nail trim, we are currently scheduling these via email: firstname.lastname@example.org

 We are open for boarding!
 Your rabbit(s) will need to be vaccinated for RHDV2 by your vet before we can board.
-Send us an email at email@example.com for more info or to schedule boarding.
+Send us an email at email@example.com to reserve your spot or for more info on scheduling boarding.

 If you missed the opportunity to pick up your Rabbit Fun Run packet, please send us an email and we can schedule a time for you to come by: firstname.lastname@example.org